Soap2G/atlas-opendata-infrastructure/slides.md

 ---

 <StickyNote color="gray-light" textAlign="center" width="260px" title="Developers and maintainers requirements" v-drag="[350,380,320,100]">
-Easy to test (will make it easier to code), but also modern, funny, and accessible to new developers
+Easy to test (will make it easier to code), but also modern, fun, and accessible to new developers
 </StickyNote>